Interactive messages: lists, reply buttons, location requests

 1. You can send interactive WhatsApp messages via our One API.
 This allows you to populate the lists/buttons dynamically in real-time and personalize them to the customer or situation.
 These messages also do not require template creation or pre-approvals.

-To send interactive WhatsApp messages via API, see our One API Reference Documentation.
+To send interactive WhatsApp messages via API, see our One API Reference Documentationarrow-up-right.

-1. If you are on the Interact or Transact package, you can set up interactive lists and buttons as part of your workflow in Chat Flow.
+1. If you are on the Interact arrow-up-rightor Transact arrow-up-rightpackage, you can set up interactive lists and buttons as part of your workflow in Chat Flowarrow-up-right.
 These are easy to set up and do not require any API integrations.
 Options/buttons are static and not dynamically populated.

-To set up interactive messages in Chat Flow, refer to the Chat Flow user guide.
+To set up interactive messages in Chat Flow, refer to the Chat Flow user guidearrow-up-right.

 Interactive Message Types